 Create a Render account.

-Create your services from YAML https://dashboard.render.com/select-repo?type=iac by linking your GitHub or GitLab account and selecting the repository for your Redwood project.
+Create your services from a Blueprint spec https://dashboard.render.com/select-repo?type=iac by linking your GitHub or GitLab account and selecting the repository for your Redwood project.

 Review and apply the changes.